 Avoid costly payroll errors

 Another consequence of this automation is that human errors have less opportunity to slip in.
-The time and attendance system integrates seamlessly with payroll systems, so that you’ll have a more accurate picture of your overall costs, and you’ll spend less time identifying and correcting payroll errors.
+The system integrates seamlessly with payroll systems, so that you’ll have a more accurate picture of your overall costs, and you’ll spend less time identifying and correcting payroll errors.

 Ensures Regulatory Compliance